nicolasriverocorvalan/ethernaut-with-foundry/29-Switch/README.md

 4. `Dynamic Types Encoding`:

-   1. For dynamic types, the calldata includes an offset instead of the data itself immediately after the function selector and fixed-size arguments.
+   1. For dynamic types, the calldata includes an offset (pointer) instead of the data itself immediately after the function selector and fixed-size arguments.
 This offset points to the location within the calldata where the actual data for the dynamic type starts.
    2. The actual data for a dynamic type begins with its length (for types like `bytes` and `string`) and is followed by the data itself.
 This length is necessary because the EVM needs to know how much data to read for these variable-length types.

 5. `Padding`: The Ethereum ABI requires that all elements in the calldata are aligned to `32 bytes`.
 This means that if an argument does not naturally align to `32 bytes`, it must be `right-padded` with zeros.